What is Amazon Interactive Video Service?

 Amazon IVS attaches structured text data to video streams that are delivered alongside the video stream.
 This allows customers to create polls, live surveys, leaderboards, and other real-time elements that are automatically synchronized to the video content.
 Amazon IVS provides customers a simple REST API to inject metadata into a stream, and an event-based interface within the Amazon IVS player SDK to retrieve the metadata for clients.

-Amazon IVS also has a stream chat feature with a built-in moderation option designed to accompany live streaming video.
-With this feature, streamers and viewers can build community relationships by asking questions and participating in discussions.
+Amazon IVS also has a stream chat feature designed to accompany live streaming video.
+With this feature, streamers and viewers can build community relationships by asking questions and taking part in discussions.
 Amazon IVS Chat provides chat room resource management and a messaging API for sending, receiving, and moderating chat messages.

-Can I restrict access to Amazon Interactive Video Service streams?
+Can I restrict access to Amazon IVS streams?

 For instructions on configuring playback authorization for your live channels, visit the documentation pages.